Klemendo/Data-Analytics-R/README.md

 # Data-Analytics-R
-First Looks a Data Analytics Practical With R Programming
+First Looks at Data Analytics Practical With R Programming